Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Results

+{Figure~\ref{f8} compares three off-axis merger models with the same velocity inclination, $\theta=10^{\circ}$, but with different mass ratios: \texttt{m4m4$\theta$10}, \texttt{m4m2$\theta$10}, and \texttt{m6m2$\theta$10}.
+We present slice maps of $B/B_0$ and $\varepsilon_{\rm CRe}/P_0$ in the merger plane, together with projected synchrotron surface brightness, $S_{\nu}/S_0$, at 150~MHz, and the spectral index, $\alpha_{2,3}$, at $t/t_0 = 1.0$.
+The shock geometry and velocity field of the \texttt{m4m2$\theta$10} model are illustrated in Figures~\ref{f2}(b)-(c).
+As in the head-on merger cases, two axial shocks dominate the $S_\nu$ maps, whereas equatorial shocks are not visible within the adopted color range.}

-In both unequal-mass mergers, \texttt{m4m2$\theta$10} and \texttt{m6m2$\theta$10}, the CRe energy density behind Shock~1 is slightly higher than that behind Shock~2, reflecting the systematically larger Mach numbers and greater $f_\phi$ values of Shock~1.
-At the same time, the radio relic associated with Shock~1 appears brighter—though smaller in physical extent—than the relic produced by the more spatially extended Shock~2.
-This is not only a consequence of the larger $\varepsilon_{\rm CRe}$ but also due to the presence of stronger turbulent magnetic fields in the downstream region of Shock~1.
-In addition, the radio relics produced by these shocks are brighter, albeit more compact, at earlier times.
-These trends, however, may not reflect the characteristics of all observed double radio relics.
-As mentioned above, our idealized binary-merger models neglect additional environmental influences—such as minor mergers and WHIM infall—that modify the dynamics of real clusters.
-In realistic environments, therefore radio relics are expected to display a broader diversity of morphologies and brightness distributions.
+In both unequal-mass merger models, \texttt{m4m2$\theta$10} and \texttt{m6m2$\theta$10}, the downstream CRe energy density behind Shock~1 is higher than that behind Shock~2.
+This difference reflects the systematically larger Mach numbers and higher $f_\phi$ values of Shock~1, resulting from stronger infall toward the more massive DM core.
+Consequently, as in the head-on merger cases, the radio relic associated with Shock~1 appears brighter than that produced by the more extended Shock~2.
+This brightness contrast arises not only from the higher $\varepsilon_{\rm CRe}$ but also from the stronger turbulent magnetic fields in the downstream region of Shock~1.
+In addition, at earlier times, the radio relics associated with merger shocks are brighter, although more compact, as can be inferred from Figures~\ref{f6}(b) and \ref{f7}(b).

-The equatorial shocks do not appear in the $S_{\nu}$ maps for any of the models presented here.
-Although their downstream regions do produce synchrotron emission, the signal remains below the lower limit of the plotting scale because these shocks have low Mach numbers, leading to very weak CRe injection and only modest magnetic-field amplification.
+We note that the trends from our simulations, such as $\langle M_{s,1}\rangle > \langle M_{s,2}\rangle$ and $A_{\rm ss,2} > A_{\rm ss,1}$, may not represent the characteristics of all observed double radio relic systems.
+As mentioned above, our idealized binary-merger models do not include additional environmental influences such as more frequent minor mergers and WHIM accretion, which stir the ICM flow dynamics and hence can modify the shock geometry and properties.
+In realistic environments, radio relics are therefore expected to display a broader diversity of morphologies and brightness distributions. {In cosmological simulations, for example, \citet{lee2025} identified merger shocks in 12 clusters and found that 11 clusters exhibit $A_{\rm ss,2}/A_{\rm ss,1}>1$ (see their Figure 5).
+However, the Mach number does not always show $\langle M_{s,1}\rangle > \langle M_{s,2}\rangle$ (see their Figure 9(c)).
+On the observational side, while $A_{\rm ss,2}/A_{\rm ss,1}>1$ for CIZAJ2242, $A_{\rm ss,2}/A_{\rm ss,1}<1$ for RCXJ1314, although the mass ratio of two clumps, estimated using weak lensing, is less than 2 for those clusters \citep{degasperin2014,finner2025}.}